jschuemann/nBio_docs/Processes/Chemistry.rst

  s:Ch/TOPASChemistry/ModelAcidPropertiesWithpH = 4.6

-The last two parameters; ``ModelAcidPropertiesWithConcentration`` and ``ModelAcidPropertiesWithpH`` canot be used at the same time, if the user attemps to do so an error will be raised explaining this.
-TOPAS-nBio will automatically scale reactions rate for reactions between two charged chemical species based on the ionic strength of the medium.
+The last two parameters; ``ModelAcidPropertiesWithConcentration`` and ``ModelAcidPropertiesWithpH`` canot be used at the same time, if the user attemps to do so TOPAS will exit and an error message displayed to explaining this.
+TOPAS-nBio will automatically scale reaction rates for reactions between two charged chemical species based on the ionic strength of the medium.

 IRT Automatic Temperature Scalling